clux/kubecon2020/source/slides.md

 ```

 notes:
-- TL;DR: A rust trait is behaviour you can implement for a type, and then later you can use that trait as a constraint in function signatures
+- TL;DR: A rust trait is "behaviour" you can implement for a type, and then later you can use that trait as a constraint in function signatures
-- Normally traits are meant to encapsulate behaviour, can't put dynamic data in them, but you are allowed to put in static associated constants.
+- Generally "behaviour", can't put dynamic data in them, but you are allowed to put in static associated constants.
 - so we can use this to map an object to where **on** the api it lives.

 ---